-The Audit Committee of the Company is composed of four members, including three Outside Directors, and meetings of the Audit Committee were held 14 times during the fiscal year under review.
-Additionally, the Audit Committee worked closely with the Internal Control Department and other departments to perform efficient and effective audits of the Company's divisions and departments, business sites, and subsidiaries, in addition to receiving briefings on the status of business execution, etc. at periodic divisional report meetings.
-They held necessary discussions concerning these and other activities at meetings of the Audit Committee.
+The Audit Committee of the Company is composed of four members, including three Outside Directors, and meetings of the Audit Committee were held 13 times during the fiscal year under review.
+In addition, the Audit Committee Office was set up and exclusive employees were assigned in order to assist in the duties of the Audit Committee.

+The Committee audited legality and validity associated with Directors' execution of duty while considering efficiency through close cooperation with the Internal Control Department and other departments.
+Additionally, the Committee visited the Company's divisions, departments, branches, business sites, and subsidiaries and engaged in activities such as confirmation of hearing and the exchange of opinions for the status of business execution.
+They also worked on enhancing effectiveness of audit by reporting their opinions to the Board of Directors after the necessary discussions concerning results of these activities at the Audit Committee.